Egyptian eInvoicing & eReceipt

 - Facilitate inter-company settlement procedures for VAT

-- Updates and improves invoices exchanging methods between companies
+- Updates and improves invoices and receipts exchanging methods between companies

 - Facilitate CPA review for preparing financial statement